andychow326/csci3170-project-phase-2/README.txt

     Chow Chi Hong   (1155159063)

 Prerequisite:
     Note that this project is using JDK 8 and we will use docker for development usage, for the following setup to work, we need to

     1. Install JDK 8
     2. Install docker

 Environment setup:
     This project is using the file config.properties for configuration of database credentials.
-Please perform the following procedure based on your current environment.
+    Please perform the following procedure based on your current environment:

     Development (running on local machine):
         1. Run 'make setup-local'